 I will address why his playing golf is not a lie below, but first I will point to examples of the vicious circle illustrated on the left.

 A young troll with the pseudonym ‘Sophie Germain’ (19th Century French mathematician) pays $5 to $10 a month to run a tiny website called trumpgolfcount.com.
-She, or more likely, he, made up a few ridiculous statistics which are shown to be incorrect on *this site. (*Edit – that page has since been removed, but here is another, which Google tries to sabotage with scary security warnings (ignore), and a screen recording of the same, here.
-Also, another site may be seen here,)
+She, or more likely, he, made up a few ridiculous statistics which are shown to be incorrect on *this site.
+Here is another, and a screen recording of the same.

 The conspiracy site was then used by many online newspapers to promote the same nonsense.
 Colin Wolf, for instance, of the Orlando Weekly, wrote this article, saying: